Attention-Based Multimodal Image Matching: Experimental Results

 \subsection{Training}

 We use PyTorch \cite{PyTorch} with three NVIDIA GeForce GTX 1080 Ti GPUs.
-Networks are randomly initialized from a normal distribution and optimized using Adam \cite{Adam} with an initial learning rate of 0.1.
-A warmup learning rate scheduler \cite{ImageNetOneHour} was used for eight epochs, and then replaced with a scheduler reducing the learning rate by a factor 10 every plateau of three epochs.
-The architecture was trained for 70 epochs using 48 size batches.
-Patches were mean-centered and normalized, and basic augmentations of horizontal flips and rotations were applied.
+The networks are randomly initialized from a normal distribution and optimized using Adam \cite{Adam} with an initial learning rate of 0.1.
+A warm-up learning rate scheduler \cite{ImageNetOneHour} was used for eight epochs and then replaced by a scheduler that reduced the learning rate by a factor of 10 for every plateau of three epochs.
+The architecture was trained for 70 epochs using batches of size 48.
+The patches were mean-centered and normalized, and basic augmentations of horizontal flips and rotations were applied.
 The architecture is trained with random negatives until there is no loss decrease for three epochs.
-We then start mining hard negative samples using Mishchuk \etal technique \cite{HardNet}.
-Our code is shared here: \href{https://github.com/CodeJjang/multiscale-attention-patch-matching}{Code}.
+We then start mining hard negative samples using Mishchuk et al. technique \cite{HardNet}.
+Our code is shared here: \href{https://github.com/CodeJjang/multiscale-attention-patch-matching}{Code} .